-Here is a link to the website The Forgiveness Web where you will find a list of quality articles on self-forgiveness to help you get started.
+Here is a link to the website The Forgiveness Web where you will find a list of quality articles on self-forgiveness .
 And here is a link to The Fetzer Institute website where you will find many good self-forgiveness resources including advice from the Dalai Lama and others.

 The significant benefits of forgiveness are of little use to you if you aren’t around to embrace them.
 That’s where self-care comes in.
 Here are some basic tips from Brad Krause –self-care guru, writer and life coach:.

 Self-care encompasses all the actions you do every day to keep yourself in good health, such as exercise, eating well, and brushing your teeth.
 However, it also includes the smaller, overlooked things you can do to help with your mental health.
 These are not always obvious to us, so it is useful to reevaluate our habits and routines to gear them toward a happier, less stressful life.

 This is perhaps the most important act of self-care you can do for your mental well-being.
 Set some time aside every day for unwinding but be mindful of what you choose to do.
 For many people, relaxing means binging a TV show, playing a video game, or browsing the web, which does not allow us to truly unwind.

 This is why taking just 15-20 minutes to sit in absolute silence and focus on your breathing can be extremely beneficial for your well-being.
 If you can, create a dedicated space in your home for this, away from distractions and other people.
 Make it as comfortable and soothing as possible and make sure no one can interrupt you during your mindfulness practice.